The Winterthur Library

 Box 1:

-.24 Exterior of contemporary house with women and children sitting on the porch.
+.24 Exterior of bow-fronted house (a twin or duplex), with women and children sitting on the porch.
 Three chairs are featured.

-.25 Large dwelling with ivy covered walls.
+.25 Large Gothic Revival brick dwelling with ivy covered walls.
 Landscape depicted.

 .26 Women standing in front yard.
 Neighborhood scene.